Polprzewodnikowy/SummerCart64/docs/03_usb_interface.md

 _This command does not send response data._

 This command is used to reset most of the config options to default state (same as on power-up).
-Additionally, CIC emulation is enabled and 6102/7101 seed/checksum values are set.
+Additionally, CIC emulation is enabled, 6102/7101 seed/checksum values are set and SD card lock is released.

 ---